 Jennifer is the Diageo Reader in Management Studies at the University of Cambridge Judge Business School.
 She serves as an Associate Editor at Academy of Management Journal, and is the author of 20 papers in academic journals and 3 books.
 Her work is published in management/organization studies journals, as well as journals focused on environmental issues.
 Jennifer’s research focuses on cultural change within organizations, organizational routines, organizational identity, and environmental and social issues in business.
 She is an expert in qualitative research methods, deriving insights from in-depth interviewing and participant observation.
 Jennifer holds a PhD from the Massachusetts Institute of Technology, an MA from Oxford University, and a BSc from Queen's University, Canada.

-Rylan manages the activities of our Community of Practice on Contextualised Strategy-making.
-He conducts research, develops resources and provides operational support.
-Rylan has a degree in Environmental Biotechnology and recently completed his Masters in Business Administration at the Beedie School of Business.
-Rylan joins our team with expertise in water resources and over 10 years of international project management experience.
+Rylan manages the activities of our Community of Practices exploring aspects of Contextualised Strategy-making.
+He conducts research, develops resources, and provides contextual strategy development support for our members.
+Rylan has a degree in Environmental Biotechnology and Masters in Business Administration (MBA).
+Rylan joins our team with over 10 years of corporate freshwater consulting and international project management experience.

 Brandon manages the activities of our Community of Practice on Governance Strategy-making.
 He conducts research, manages databases, and develops resources.
 Brandon has a degree in History and recently completed his Masters in Business Administration at Simon Fraser University’s Beedie School of Business.